 Your clients will tell you what you’re good at by making it your most popular service.
 They’ll also tell you what they don’t want by never asking for it.
 Ultimately, you want to focus on the former and drop the latter.
 You might think more options can’t hurt, but an unfocused list of services is a down market calling card.

 The most valuable feedback you can get from you clients is whether they come back.
 If you’ve got a system that tracks it, keep an eye on that number.
-If not, start asking ‘Is this your first time with us?’ after every appointment and track the ratio.
+If not, start asking ‘Is this your first time with us?’ after every appointment booking and track the ratio.

 The silent majority

 Your clients can tell you a lot about your business without realizing it, but they can tell you even more if you ask them.
 One of the most common reasons people don’t give feedback is because you haven’t given them an opportunity.
 Whether you email surveys, encourage people to post on Facebook or ask them while they’re paying for their appointment, you’ll be surprised how willing people are to share feedback.